Skip to main content

 Short schedule

 Nov.
-19th Tour 2 – Travel to Trongsa; gear check in the evening
+16th Travel to Trongsa with some sightseeing along the way; gear check in the evening

 Disciplines